gradle/gradle-enterprise-build-validation-scripts/README.md

 If the build fails with _You need the 'autom4te' utility_, then you will need to install 'autoconf' before you can run the build successfully.
 For example, on macOS with Homebrew, you can install autoconf with `brew install autoconf`.

+If the build fails with _Error while executing shellcheck: docker: Cannot connect to the Docker daemon_, then you will need to install and launch Docker before you can run the build successfully.

 ## Learn more

 Visit our website to learn more about [Gradle Enterprise][gradle-enterprise].